-If you have ringworm, it's best to follow a simple daily skincare routine.
+If you have jock itch, it's best to follow a simple daily skincare routine.
 This will help clear it up and may prevent it from coming back.

-Other things to do to help prevent ringworm
+Other things to do that help prevent jock itch

-- Dry yourself completely after bathing, especially between the folds of skin
+- Dry off completely after bathing, especially between the folds of skin

 Your doctor is your best resource for advice about your condition.
 You can also find helpful information at these established healthcare sites: